cliveyg/poptape-apiserver/README.md

 For api endpoints where you want to return all fields then a field *return_all* can be added and then the fields json is ignored;
-To only return selected fields then completely remove the *return_all* json element.
+To only return selected fields either completely remove the *return_all* json element or set it to false.
 This is useful if the returned data can have variable fields or for testing the api_server microservice.
 Example below: